raitechnology/raids/README.md

 These benchmarks are meant to be repeatable on different hardware and highlight the variety of `ds_server` protocols.
-The systems used in the benchmarks are workstations and not servers, the instructions to replicate them for different environments are in the [README](graph/README.md) in the graph directory.
-It is Rai's belief that Kernel Bypass technologies will perform better in most situations where a network is involved.
-This doesn't mean that using the Linux Kernel TCP stack is not the best tool for the job, though, since there is a lot of infrastructure built around it that bypassing it may not be ideal.
+The systems used in the benchmarks are workstations and not servers, the instructions to replicate them for different environments are in this [README](graph/README.md).
+Kernel bypass technologies will perform better in most situations where a network is involved.
+The Linux Kernel network stack is important as well, since a lot of infrastructure is built around it that bypassing it may not be ideal.

+Scaling is important to provide multiple paths to access the KV data at predictable latency, for example, partitioning simple reads from complex Redis transactions, pubsub distribution, and updates.
+The aggregate numbers are not as important as the linear scaling even though they are closely related, since many architectures do benefit from several networks statically split and assigned to different CPUs.

 ### Using wrk HTTPD loading